mabartlett/TCSS422Notes/_topics/06_locks.md

 1. Lock the head.
 2. Make the temporary node the head.
-3. The new head is the one pointed to by the temporary node.
+3. The new head of the list is the one pointed to by the temporary node.
-4. If the new head is not `NULL`, unlock the head and free the temporary node.
+4. If the new head is `NULL`, unlock the head and return -1.
+4. Otherwise, unlock the head, free the temporary node, and return 0.